Rep. Duncan Hunter pleads not guilty, claims indictment 'politically motivated'

 Despite the indictment putting the seat into play in November, Republican leaders seem unwilling to step up and defend him.

 House Speaker Paul Ryan, R-Wis., this week called the charges “deeply serious” and said he would be removed from the three House committees on which he sits.
-But that is beyond the power of the speaker, and Hunter remains a member.

-Should Hunter hunker down, House GOP leaders may be forced to extract Hunter from committee assignments by seeking a debate and vote on the House floor -- a spectacle that Republicans would likely be keen to avoid.
+Hunter agreed to comply with Ryan's request and step down from his assignments -- avoiding the spectacle of a debate and vote on the House floor.

 House Minority Leader Nancy Pelosi, D-Calif., said that Ryan should demand Hunter resign.